-Our purchases of property and equipment, which totaled \$2.4 million, consisted primarily of computer hardware, leasehold improvements, and computer software.
-We currently anticipate that our purchases of property and equipment will total approximately \$7.0 million in fiscal 2016.
+Our purchases of property and equipment, which totaled \$4.0 million, consisted primarily of computer software, hardware, and leasehold improvements.
+We currently anticipate that our purchases of property and equipment will total approximately \$5.4 million in fiscal 2017.
 However, we are currently in the process of replacing our existing enterprise resource planning software, which may result in increased capital spending compared with current expectations.
+We currently anticipate that the new enterprise resource planning software will be placed into service in mid-fiscal 2017.